Thevitebsk/Thevitebsk/README.md

 you can talk with me in discord through belarusianflag

-making esolangs is my passion
+making esolangs used to be my passion. but got really tired of it

 [![Gahams's GitHub stats](https://github-readme-stats.vercel.app/api/top-langs/?username=Thevitebsk&langs_count=3)](https://github.com/anuraghazra/github-readme-stats)![Gaham's GitHub stats](https://github-readme-stats.vercel.app/api?username=Thevitebsk)